Red Joan: Plot

 The young Joan Smith studies physics at Cambridge University.
-Her German Jew friends Sonya and Leo Galich introduce her to socialists and radical politics.
-Sonya and Leo are cousins, but grew up together and their relationship is more like that of a brother and a sister.
-Smith falls in love with the intense intellectual Leo.
+Her Russian Jewish friends Sonya and Leo Galich introduce her to socialists and radical politics.
+Sonya introduces Leo as her cousin.
+Joan falls in love with the intense intellectual Leo.

-Joan is recruited to work for the wartime Tube Alloys project to build an atomic bomb for Britain and meets scientist Max.
+Joan is recruited to work for the wartime Tube Alloys project to build an atomic bomb for Britain and meets scientist Max Davis.
 Leo tries to recruit Joan to spy for the Soviet Union, but she rejects him and ends their relationship, accusing him of using her.
 Joan and Max travel by ship to Canada, to work on atomic bomb research.
 She falls in love with Max, but he ends their relationship saying he wants Joan as his wife, not his mistress, but his wife will never agree to a divorce.
 Joan and Max visit Montreal, where Leo contacts Joan again at the Université de Montréal, urging her to spy for the Soviet Union, but she again refuses.
 Joan is appalled by the 1945 atomic bombings of Hiroshima and Nagasaki, and is frightened by suggestions that Britain develop its own atomic bombs for possible use against the Soviet Union.
 She contacts the Galiches to provide information about the British nuclear programme to the Soviet Union.